What does AHSCT mean?

 Australian hospitals and doctors are likely to recommend AHSCT as a possible treatment only if the other approved MS therapies are not working for an individual with MS or cannot be used in an individual for other reasons.
 The international studies to date also suggest that AHSCT does not halt or reverse progressive forms of the disease, and it is therefore unlikely that AHSCT would be recommended as a treatment for patients with secondary progressive or primary progressive MS.

 Each person’s situation is unique and decisions about any MS treatments, taking into consideration the potential benefits, risks and side effects for an individual’s particular circumstances, should be made in careful consultation with each individual’s neurologist.

-Currently the treatment is provided in Australia through two observational clinical trials, at St Vincent’s, Sydney and Austin Health, Melbourne (visit www.mstrials.org.au for more information) and by a small number of other centres on a case by case basis.
+Currently the treatment is provided in Australia through three observational clinical trials, at St Vincent’s, Sydney, Austin Health, Melbourne and The Alfred, Melbourne (visit www.mstrials.org.au for more information) and by a small number of other centres on a case by case basis.
 These centres have strict eligibility requirements that have been set by the hospital ethics committees and may only apply to limited numbers of patients with MS. It is for this reason patients need to be referred to these centres by a neurologist, who can provide a detailed clinical history and MRI findings.

 AHSCT it is carried out within haematology departments at major hospitals.
 AHSCT is a complex medical treatment and requires supportive in-hospital medical care during the period of severe immune suppression.
 Neurologists experienced in the treatment of MS should be able to refer you to a suitable Haematology Unit that may be able to provide this treatment.